hosking/persistence/proposals/simple-transactions/MVP.md

 * `tglobal.set <gidx>` sets the value of a transactional global variable
   - `tglobal.set <gidx> : [$t] -> []` where `$t` is the type of the variable
-  - lgeal only of the variable is mutable
+  - legal only of the variable is mutable
   - adds the variable to the transaction's write set

 #### Tables